Factbox: Who wants to be Britain's next prime minister?

 Asked at a lunch with journalists in parliament if he planned to run for leader, he said: “Wait and see.”

-Leadsom runs parliamentary business for the government and told broadcaster ITV she was “seriously considering standing” to replace May.
+Leadsom quit as Leader of the House of Commons on Wednesday, saying she did not believe the government’s approach would deliver on the Brexit referendum result.
+She has previously told broadcaster ITV she was “seriously considering standing” to replace May.

 Raab quit as May’s Brexit minister last year in protest at her draft exit agreement saying it did not match the promises the Conservative Party made in the 2017 election.
 Raab served only five months as head of the Brexit department.